 Unpaid Leave Policy (up to three months)

-2.1 An employee who wishes to take unpaid leave should complete and submit the Request for Unpaid Leave form (available in Welsh and English) to their Institute Manager, Institute Director, Head of Department or Head of Professional Services Department in the first instance.
-This request must then be forwarded onto the appropriate Human Resources Operational Team along with the Head of Department, Institute Manager or Institute Director comments.
-This will then be considered by the Post Approvals Group.
-The Unpaid Leave Request form can be found at (insert web link).
+2.1 An employee who wishes to take unpaid leave should complete and submit the Request for Unpaid Leave form to their Faculty PVC, Head of Department in the first instance.
+This request must then be forwarded onto the appropriate Human Resources Operational Team along with the Faculty PVC/Head of Department comments.
 An employee wishing to apply for unpaid leave must give notice twice as long as the leave request.
 An example is illustrated below:

 2.3 If the period of leave requested is greater than 3 months, the employee should apply for time off using the University’s Career Break Policy.